-This page documents my ongoing efforts to pay for dental work (and eyeglasses) for myself and my husband.
+This page documents my efforts to pay for dental work (and eyeglasses) for myself and my husband.
 The appointments (and payments) for this work began on October 19th, 2018.
 Appointments are ongoing, but the entire thing was completely paid for as of September 1st, 2019.

 Table of Contents